joshbegley/nyt-latest/README.md

 `The women's transfer record is now more than £1m.
 These are the players who could hit that benchmark with their next move`\
 https://nytimes.com/athletic/6551057/2025/08/30/next-record-womens-soccer-transfer/

-**3 Killed as Protests in Indonesia Spread Beyond Jakarta**\
+**3 Dead After Jumping From Building Protesters Set on Fire, Official Says**\
-`The student-led demonstrations are against President Prabowo Subianto’s economic policies and fatal police brutality.`\
+`The student-led demonstrations in Indonesia are against President Prabowo Subianto’s economic policies and fatal police brutality.`\
 https://nytimes.com/2025/08/30/world/asia/indonesia-protests-dead-prabowo-subianto.html